HackHawk/y3_se_project/db/v2.2 - latest/tests/for triggers.md

     - **EXPECTED BEHAVIOR:**
         - The trigger automatically calls the function, creating the appropriate profile in either `customers` or `admins` based on `frontend` value.
         - The `raw_user_meta_data` is cleared in `auth.users`.
-    - **SUBTLE PITFALLS:**
-        - Test for potential performance implications of the trigger, especially under heavy insertion load.